joseflores01/joseflores01/README.md

 **Welcome to my GitHub profile!**

 I'm a software developer with experience in diverse technologies and areas of computer science.
-I love coding and I like to learn new development methodologies, frameworks, tools, and programming languages that makes me a grow and become a better developer.
+I love coding and I like to learn and explore new development methodologies, frameworks, tools, and programming languages that make me grow and become a better developer.

 <!-- **joseflores01/joseflores01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->